 Today's leaders are stuck in melee mode

 If you dig a little deeper into management theories, you will find that there are three types of leadership: Dialogical, structural and cultural leadership.
 Dialogical leadership describes a direct interaction between superiors and employees.
 In this form of leadership, leading and maintaining dialogue is a major resource guzzler.
 Leadership training - in my experience - often starts exactly here.
 But direct interaction becomes less and less important when structural and cultural leadership are perfected.

 Structural leadership, on the other hand, refers to everything that does not require direct interaction.
-This includes general, documented work instructions, but above all rules and the structure of the company itself.
-If, for example, the management of a call center decides to grant employees their own budget for discounts and special conditions, this creates more freedom for each individual and makes the organization more decentralized.
+This includes, for example, general, documented work instructions, but above all rules and the structure of the company itself.
+If, for example, the management of a call center decides to grant the employees their own budget for discounts and special conditions, this creates more freedom for each individual and makes the organization more decentralized.

 When structural and cultural leadership are brought to the foreground, it results in less direct interaction.
 In turn, this means less potential for misunderstandings and more resources for the actual core tasks.
 The team and management experience more freedom and are more satisfied.
 That's exactly what Holacracy promises.

 Four reasons for our move to Holacracy

 Holacracy emphasizes cultural and, above all, structural leadership while reducing dialogical leadership to a minimum.

 As founders, this promise was very appealing.
 Ultimately, our own personal experience was the decisive factor in the decision.
 We wanted:

 - To minimize personal frustration